Cloud security compliance management functions

 Cloud introduces changes to security compliance including:

-- Requirement to validate the compliance status of the cloud provider with your regulatory requirements.
-This is a shared responsibility, see adopting the shared responsibility model for how these responsibilities differ for cloud types.
+Requirement to validate the compliance status of the cloud provider with your regulatory requirements.
+This validation is a shared responsibility.
+For more information about how these responsibilities differ for cloud types, see adopting the shared responsibility model

-- Pre-cloud guidance: While many regulatory requirements have been updated to incorporate the dynamic nature of cloud services, some do not yet include this.
-Organizations should work with regulatory bodies to get these updated and be prepared to explain these differences during audit exercises.
+Pre-cloud guidance: While many regulatory requirements have been updated to incorporate the dynamic nature of cloud services, some requirements do not yet reflect these differences.
+Organizations should work with regulatory bodies to update these requirements and be prepared to explain these differences during audit exercises.

-- Linking compliance to risk: Ensure that organizations are tying compliance violations and exceptions to organizational risks to ensure the right level of attention and funding to correct issues.
+Linking compliance with risk: Ensure that organizations are tying compliance violations and exceptions to organizational risks to ensure the right level of attention and funding to correct issues.

-- Tracking and reporting enabled by cloud: This function shoudl actively embrace the software defined nature of cloud as this offers comprehensive logging, configuration data, and analytical insight that make reporting on compliance more efficient than traditional on-premises approaches.
+Tracking and reporting enabled by cloud: This function should actively embrace the software-defined nature of the cloud, since it offers comprehensive logging, configuration data, and analytical insights that make reporting on compliance more efficient than traditional on-premises approaches.